Equality, diversity and inclusion

 The Trust’s Involvement Committee (a Sub-Committee of the Board) reviews our EDI work via monitoring the progress made on the actions and work within our inclusion workplan twice a year.

-Our Belonging in the NHS Sub-Group meets bi-monthly and brings colleagues across the Trust together to discuss and action operational EDI details regarding both patient and staff related matters.
+Our Belonging in the NHS Sub-Group meets bi-monthly and brings colleagues across the Trust together to discuss and action operational EDI details regarding staff related matters.
+Our Patient Equity Group meet quarterly to discuss and action patient related EDI matters.

 Workforce Race Equality Standard (WRES) and Workforce Disability Equality Standard (WDES)